DanPearce/CI_PP1_KathyCakes/README.md

 </details>

 11. As an owner, I want customers to easily find our bakery.
-- Information on where to find the bakery can easily be found by using the nav bar, and going to find us, this brings you to find.html which showcases a map, and also details the address.
+- Information on where to find the bakery can easily be found by using the nav bar, and going to find us, this brings you to find.html which showcases a map, and details the address.
 <details><summary>User Story 11</summary>
 <img src="docs/user-story-testing/user-testing-3-11.png">
 Result